A Mean Field Game Approach to Scheduling in Cellular Systems

 We now turn to computing the MFE distribution.
+We simulate a large system with 100,000 users distributed among 10,000 cells with 10 users per cell.
 For simplicity of simulation, we truncate and discretize both state and bid spaces.
-The new state space is $ \mathcal{S} = \{0.01m, 0\leq m\leq 2000\}$, while the bid space is $\mathcal{X} = \{0.15m, 0\leq m\leq 3000\}$.
+The truncated state space is $ \mathcal{S} = \{0.01m, 0\leq m\leq 2000\}$, while the bid space is $\mathcal{X} = \{0.15m, 0\leq m\leq 3000\}$.
 The job arrival and regeneration distributions are both chosen to be uniform over interval $[0,1]$.
 The service rate of each base station is assumed to be $5$ units per time slot.
 Finally, the holding cost function is chosen as $C(q) = q^2$.

-We develop an algorithm for our setting inspired by the computational approach in \cite{iyer2011mean}.
-Let $\rho_0(x) = \min\{0.001 x,1\}, x \in \mathcal{X}$ and $\Pi_0 = \Psi$.
+Our simulation simply follows the choices made by each agent and calculating the empirical distribution that would result at each time step.
+Let $\rho_0(x) = \min\{0.001 x,1\}, x \ in \mathcal{X}$ and $\Pi_0 = \Psi$.
 For every positive integer $n$, do the following: \begin{enumerate} \item Compute the optimal value function, $\hat{V}_n$, which is the unique solution to the following equation,